55th Young Arkansas Artists

 The exhibition is open to all Arkansas students grades K-12.
 Art must be original and completed within the current 2015-2016 school year.
 Original works in all media including drawings, paintings, prints, photographs, collages, crafts and sculpture are eligible.

-Dimensions of 2D and 3D work must not be more than 36 inches in any direction and must weigh less than 50 pounds.
+Dimensions of 2D and 3D work must not be more than 36 inches in any direction and must weigh less than 50 lbs.

 Collaborative projects may be submitted as a single entry.
 Teachers who work with multiple grade levels may submit one collaborative piece to represent the average grade level of the students involved.
 A collaborative project is defined as an artwork made by a group of students who work together towards the final product.
 A group of individuals’ works brought together using a display aid does not qualify.